Pixabay via Pexels

 When the Plan Changes

 If you modify the clawback policy — changing the window, the triggers, or the calculation method — communicate the change in writing, with reasonable notice, before it takes effect.
 Retrospective changes to clawback terms are almost certain to generate disputes and may not be enforceable.
+According to Acas guidance on changing an employment contract, employers should consult with employees and obtain written agreement when varying contractual terms.

 When a Clawback Is Applied